RaniaZaier/ML-UV-spectrum-prediction/README.md

 This project aims to predict the UV-visible absorption spectrum of molecular-plasmonic systems using machine learning techniques.
 Our database contains 130 systems, for which full TDDFT simulations are available.
 However, to simulate a realistic prediction scenario, we treat each system in turn as a target with unknown spectrum, and predict its UV-visible absorption spectrum using the remaining systems as training data.
-The machine learning models are trained using ground-state descriptors extracted from GPAW calculations (e.g., HOMO/LUMO levels, Fermi energy, number of electrons, geometric descriptors, DOS, etc.), while TDDFT-specific features (e.g., excitation energies or oscillator strengths) are excluded from the target system during training.
+The machine learning models are trained using ground-state descriptors extracted from GPAW calculations (e.g., HOMO/LUMO levels, Fermi energy, number of electrons, geometric descriptors, PDOS, etc.).
-The predicted spectra are then compared to the true TDDFT results to assess model performance.
+The predicted spectrum is then compared to the true TDDFT results to assess model performance.
 For more information about the systems and their design, check our publication:
 **DOI: 10.1039/D4NR01198H**

 # Data
-Source: GPAW simulation outputs (ground state .gpw, unoccupied .gpw, and TDDFT .gpw) Stored as a CSV file: uv_database.csv
-Each entry includes:
+Source: GPAW simulation outputs (ground state .gpw, unoccupied .gpw, and TDDFT .gpw) Each entry includes:

 - System ID
-- Physical descriptors (HOMO, LUMO, gap, number of electrons, etc.)
+- Geometry-based & Physical descriptors (HOMO, LUMO, gap, number of electrons, etc.)
-- Geometry-based descriptors (distance to nanoparticle, number of neighbors, etc.)
+- PDOS spectra.
 - TDDFT spectrum (peaks + intensities) — available only for training systems

 # Objective